bleu0-teem/web/www/README.md

-# BLUE16 Web
+# BLUE16 Web (Vercel Deployment)

-Website for upcoming ROBLOX revival BLUE16.
-This is a repository, that is connected to the web thru Vercel.
+Website for the upcoming ROBLOX revival BLUE16.
+This repository is connected to the web via Vercel.

-*just dont steal without crediting plzzz!*

-you need php to run this web in future, every database will be changed in open source.
+**Please credit if you use or fork this project!**

+## Requirements
+- PHP (for running the backend)
+- MySQL or Supabase database (see main README and DATABASE.md)

+## Tech Stack
+- Frontend: PHP
+- Backend: PHP (API)
+- Styling: Tailwind CSS

+## Database Support
+Supports both MySQL and Supabase.
+See [DATABASE.md](DATABASE.md) for setup instructions.

-**starring our repositories will show how you wait for blue16 <3**
+**Starring our repositories shows your support for BLUE16 <3**